Grandmaster Jiang Yu Shan explaining how in the Eastern point of view everything needs to be balanced as the Yin & Yang symbol suggests.

 The Eastern point of view sees the body exactly like this: as a holistic complete body system.
 The West often wants to quantify everything and only talk about things that are "provable" with exact measures.

-In this new video, the grandmaster Jiang Yu Shan talks about how your energy needs to be in balance with the strength of your body.
+In this new video, Jiang Yu Shan talks about how your energy needs to be in balance with the strength of your body.
 What does this mean?

 It means that the more energy you cultivate, the stronger your body needs to be in order to be able to use that energy.
 We cover Qigong energy work in the new Grand Circle course.